ramon-astudillo/NLSE/README.md

     R. F. Astudillo, S. Amir,  W. Ling, M. Silva and I. Trancoso "Learning Word Representations from Scarce and Noisy Data with Embedding Sub-spaces", ACL-IJCNLP 2015

-This code assumes that you posses the SemEval data from 2013 to 2015.
-You need to tokenize the data using
+To reproduce the results you will need the SemEval data from 2013 to 2015.
+You also need to tokenize the data using

     https://github.com/myleott/ark-twokenize-py

-Each tweet occupies one line, and should look like this example
+Each tweet should occupy one line, and should look like this example

     id1 id2 neutral None @USER i told you shane would get his 5th-star on rivals before signing day . @USER